0Suphan0/Yemek_Tarifleri_Sitem/README.md

  Created with ASP.Net Web Form and PostgreSql database.

 This is a database management system's project task.
-It ıncludes different operations of database.
+It includes different operations of database.
 Some examples of database concepts are:

 - All CRUD operations
 - Inner join